AdguardTeam/AdguardForMac/README.md

 # Adguard for Mac

 Adguard is the first full-functional web filter and ad blocker for Mac platform.
 It removes ads from both browsers and applications on your Mac equally well.
-Simple and intuitive design makes access to any option, such as phishing protection module or filtering log quick and easy; although you don't have to fine-tune anything, it will immediately starts to filter all your traffic right after installation.
+Simple and intuitive design makes access to any option, such as phishing protection module or filtering log quick and easy; although you don't have to fine-tune anything, it will immediately start to filter all your traffic right after installation.

 ### How to get Adguard for Mac?
 Adguard for Mac can be downloaded from official website: